African divination: Nigeria

-Yoruba

 The Yoruba have a system of divination known as Ifa.
 By Ifa a divinator, known to his people as a babalawo, invokes the Yoruba god Orunmila, who provides divinatory insight.
 The Yoruba Ifa Odu verses are a corpus used for the purposes of divination.
 The Yoruba diviner might use sixteen cowrie-shells instead of the Ifa oracle, or sixteen palm nuts.
 According to the Yoruba tribe, men and women are both allowed to practice the sixteen cowrie method, but only men are allowed to practice the Ifa method.

-Kapsiki and Higi of Nigeria

 The Kapsiki and Higi people of north-eastern Nigeria use crabs for divination, called dlera.
 The crab is presented with a problem or asked a question, then placed in a pot of water, sand, and calabash shards for a period of time.
 The divination is performed by observing how the crab has moved about the pot during that time.
 Other types of divination are also called dlera, or "hearing the crab" as a generic term.